 Is there an adoption fee and why?

-The adoption fee covers your rescue animal being neutered (including puppies when they are old enough), micro chipped and vaccinated as well as all food, any other medical care and kennel bills whilst in our care.
+The adoption fee covers your rescue animal being neutered, microchipped, fully vaccinated and helps towards their food, any other medical care and kennel bills whilst in our care.

-What do I need when I adopt a rescue dog from you?
+What do I need when I adopt an animal from you?

 You will be contacted by one of our volunteer team members who will go through everything and any questions you have before your chosen rescue is made a part of your family.